How to Become a Physical Therapist Aide

 Nearly 25% of all physical therapy aides work in hospitals.
 Assisted living facilities such as nursing homes employ another 9%.
 The rest work in health care service facilities such as private physical therapy clinics or doctors’ offices.
 The PT aide position is a physically active one that requires moving patients and equipment in preparation for physical therapy procedures.
 Most aides work a full-time schedule, although part-time positions also exist.

 Although there are no college degree requirements for this career, a high school diploma is typically needed to become a physical therapy aide.
-Most PT offices or clinics offer on-the-job training, but taking courses in physical therapy or physical fitness provides an edge to job seekers in this field.
+Most PT offices or clinics offer on-the-job training, but taking courses in physical therapy or physical fitness provide an edge to job seekers in this field.
 Successful completion of a physical therapy aide program will yield a certificate of completion that increases marketability.
 Volunteering to work with the disabled in a hospital or clinic is another way to add to your skill set and enhance your resume.
 Volunteering is also a great way to make sure the nature of the work matches your interests and abilities.

 Physical therapy aides generally receive on-the-job training that lasts anywhere from three months to a year.
 Working with experienced employees, the new employee will learn how to: